ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 **API stability is tiered**.
 Some services are inherently difficult to change.
 For example, if they are depended on by a mobile app where years-old versions are still in use, or central internal services which are depended on my many other services.
 In general, external APIs should have the highest levels of stability.
 Private databases should (in theory!) be the most flexible, since they should only have a single internal client.
 Database migrations will still need to be backwards compatible, and might need to be done in several steps.

-A last note about dependencies: configuration.
-This is an exception to the service-to-service dependency we've mainly been discussing above, but the advice applies just as well.
+**Store environment-specific configuration separately**.
+This is slightly different to the service-to-service dependencies we've been discussing above, but the advice applies just as well.

-Our services are probably going to be running in several environments, e.g. staging and production.
-The configuration for your production environment knows which services run in it.
-In other words, the production environment depends on the service.
-Therefore, your service should know nothing about your production environment.
-In practice, this means your service’s code should not have production-specific configuration in it.
+As an example, our services are probably going to be running in several environments, e.g. staging and production.
+Assuming you are defining your infrastructure declaratively somehow, it's likely that you'll have some configuration for these environments somewhere, including which services should run and which versions of those services.
+In other words, the production environment knows about your service, and has a dependency on it.
+If the service codebase includes the configuration for a specific environment, then the service also knows about the environment, which is then a circular dependency.

+In practice, this means the the environment and service are _coupled with respect to configuration changes_.
+If we want to change a log level, we would need to change that in the service, build a new version, then change the service version in the production environment.

-If the configuration for a specific environment is included in the service, then the service knows about the environment.
-If we want to change the configuration for an environment, we must change the service.
-If we keep environment-specific config out of the service, then it means we can change an environment without having to change the service itself.
-This seems like a Good Thing.
+However, if we keep environment-specific configuration out of the service, then it means we can change this log level without having to change the service itself.

 See [The Twelve-Factor App - Config](https://12factor.net/config) for a deeper discussion of this concept.

-## Splitting and grouping (decomposition?)
+## Decomposition

+There are also other aspects to consider when decomposing services.
+I'll discuss a few here.

 If you're familiar with Object-Oriented Design practices, many of the concepts used for deciding how to group functionality into services might seem familiar.
 Microservices bring their own sets of additional challenges.